JustLime/mdma-esp32-lorawan-mesh/doc/interface.md

 - topic: The MQTT topic
 - payload: The field that holds the data including these fields
   - sender uuid: A uuid of the node that initially sent the message
-  - timestamp: The timestamp for when the message was sent
+  - timestamp: The unix timestamp for when the message was sent

 Using the following format:
 ```
-  "head":{
+  {
     "topic": "esp32/sample-topic",
     "uuid": "aabbccdd",
     "messageTimestamp": "1685640553",